-- 18. (1) The Chief Environmental Officer shall take, recommend or promote such general measures under Part 4 and carry out such other of his functions under this Ordinance as may be necessary in order to achieve the objectives of this Ordinance as it applies to conserving biodiversity. - (2) The objectives of this Ordinance as it applies to conserving biodiversity include- - (a) the conserving, restoring or enhancing biodiversity, at all levels; - (b) the sustainable use of components of biodiversity, at all levels; - (c) the protection of native species, and preventing the extinction (and promoting the recovery) of threatened species; - (d) the protection of biodiversity, at all levels, by means that include the effective management of national conservation areas, and the promotion of conservation measures outside national conservation areas; - (e) the protection of biodiversity, at all levels, from potentially harmful non-native species through biosecurity measures; and - (f) the identification of processes that threaten all levels of biodiversity and implementation of plans to address these processes. - (3) In carrying out the functions described in subsection (1), the Chief Environmental Officer is to have regard, so far as is consistent with the proper exercise of those functions, to the purpose of conserving biodiversity in accordance with the United Nations Convention on Biological Diversity.
+- 18. (1) The Chief Environmental Officer shall take, recommend or promote such general measures under Part 4 and carry out such other of his functions under this Ordinance as may be necessary in order to achieve the objectives of this Ordinance as it applies to conserving biodiversity. - (2) The objectives of this Ordinance as it applies to conserving biodiversity include- - (a) the conserving, restoring or enhancing biodiversity, at all levels; - (b) the sustainable use of components of biodiversity, at all levels; - (c) the protection of native species, and preventing the extinction (and promoting the recovery) of threatened species; - (d) the protection of biodiversity, at all levels, by means that include the effective management of national conservation areas, and the promotion of conservation measures outside national conservation areas; - (e) the protection of biodiversity, at all levels, from potentially harmful non-native species through biosecurity measures; and - (f) the identification of processes that threaten all levels of biodiversity and implementation of plans to address these processes. - (3) In carrying out the functions described in subsection (1), the Chief Environmental Officer is to have regard, so far as is consistent with the proper exercise of those functions, to the purpose of conserving biodiversity in accordance with such international conventions and agreements as are referred to in Schedule 1.